jcmturner/gokrb5-test/testenv/docker/krbhttp/README.md

-# HTTPD Intergation Test Instance for TEST.GOKRB5
+# HTTPD Integration Test Instance for TEST.GOKRB5

 DO NOT USE THIS CONTAINER FOR ANY PRODUCTION USE!!!